Connected

 You know that I'm addicted to the magic of film production, and the thought of being turned away, like Adam and Eve from the Garden, reminded me that at times like these, what's called for is a higher power.
 I pulled my magic 8-ball out of my pack and consulted it about my prospects for success.

-As I walked around the dock, kicking sticks and leaves into the water, I was approached by someone coming from the direction of the kick-off party.
+As I walked around the dock, kicking sticks and leaves into the water, I was approached by someone coming from the direction of the party.

 "Hi," he said.
-"You're not part of the production team are you?"
+"You're not part of the production team, are you?"

 "How does everyone know that?"
 I asked.
 "Is it that obvious?"